finishing.com logo ips1

 consumer electronics mfgr. - Singapore

-In my process, we already done discoloration analysis in tin plating line.
+A. In my process, we already did discoloration analysis in tin plating line.
 We have some type of discoloration.
-One yellow discoloration come from plating chemical composition.
+A yellow discoloration came from plating chemical composition.
 Maybe additive too high.
-We contact chemical maker to change plating bath composition, especially additive composition.
+We contacted chemical maker to change plating bath composition, especially additive composition.
 Other yellowish discoloration come from back end operation.
 Plating chemical contain corrosive acid.
 If rinse/drag out not effective, acid will be trapped in plating pores.
 So must check rinse condition.
 Other type discoloration is black/brown.
 Maybe it come from bath composition, temperature of plating, agitation which related to current density.
 It also can be from drying system.

 Alidah